ChrisH2727/Milestone-3/README.md

 ## Requirements

-To deploy or clone this project an account is required for the following services
+To deploy or clone this project an account is required for the following services:

 - Github